-9 year-old Lucas Hillbeck is taking on school with a new found confidence after receiving a Therapy Focus GIVE grant to fund his karate lessons.
+9-year-old Lucas Hillbeck is taking on school with newfound confidence after receiving a Therapy Focus GIVE grant to fund his karate lessons.

 Lucas first started karate when his mother, Stephanie thought it would be a good accompaniment to his physiotherapy.